goodreasonai/abbey/README.md

 ### File Storage (storage)

 File Storage APIs are configured under `storage` in `settings.yml`.
 By default, Abbey stores all uploaded files in the mounted `file-storage` folder.
 When backing up Abbey, you should backup that folder plus the database.
+If you want to use s3, you can use the following:

 ```
 storage: